 No consumption or transportation of alcohol on the bus.
 This will result in removal from the class (regardless of grade implications).

-The Fannin Clause Mr. Fannin has the power to change any rule, policy, drill move, rehearsal time, menu, or anything else if need be.
+Mr. Fannin reserves the right to change any rule, policy, drill move, rehearsal time, menu, or anything else if need be.

-I,______________________________________________, do hereby declare that I have read the Racer Band handbook and agree to be a member in the Racer Band.
+I, ______________________, do hereby declare that I have read the Racer Band handbook and agree to be a member of the Racer Band.
 I understand that by signing this contract, I agree to participate fully in all rehearsals, performances, and football games.
 I also understand that by agreeing to membership in the Racer Band, I am expected to uphold the integrity of Murray State University and to represent the university community in a positive manner.
-I also agree to all policies in this handbook version, and the revised on August 10, 2016.
+I also agree to all policies in this handbook version, revised on August 7, 2017.
 I have read this handbook on racerband.com.